Hundli/Hundli/README.md

 - 👋 Hi, I’m @Hundli
-- 👀 I’m interested in curating a community for developers on the solana and other crypto ecosystems.
+- 👀 I’m interested in you.
 - 🌱 I’m currently learning how not to be a degen and to actually contribute to a community.
-- 💞️ I’m looking to collaborate on building a foundational structure that allows artists and developers to meet and mingle and explore new ideas.
+- 💞️ I’m looking to collaborate on building a dashboard.
+I like dashboards.
 - 📫 How to reach me @hundli6009 on twitter. #hundli6009 on discord.

 <!---